udexon/SAIGON/Homoiconic_Graph_Metaprogramming.md

 - graph database
 - homoiconic metaprogramming

-The symbol grounding problem concerns mechanisms by which we associate meaning to a word. e.g. the sun, "come here", "go there", ... etc. In our humble opinion, there do not seem to be viable and practical theories or proposals to solve this problem.
-We propose SAIGON, a "homoiconic graph machine", with the hope to prove its viability by exhaustive negation, i.e. it is valid if we we cannot find test cases to negate it.
+The symbol grounding problem concerns mechanisms by which human beings associate meaning to a word. e.g. the sun, "come here", "go there", ... etc. In our humble opinion, there do not seem to be viable and practical theories or proposals to solve this problem.
+We propose [SAIGON](https://github.com/udexon/SAIGON/blob/master/README.md), a "homoiconic graph machine", with the hope to prove its viability by exhaustive negation, i.e. it is valid if we we cannot find test cases to negate it.

+There are essentially two important steps to implement symbol grounding: graph database and metaprogramming.
+In graph database, an object is related to multiple objects, which in turn are related to multiple objects.
+Further, the graph database objects must comprise not only pure data, but methods (functions) as well, which is why homoiconic metaprogramming is crucial.

 Beyond Deep Learning: Artificial Intelligence Metaprogramming